Show All Answers

 For instance, the B-2 Community Business District is intended to provide for the orderly development of business activities, such as retail stores, office buildings and services in the center of communities and settlements throughout Kenosha County.
 Businesses placed within this district tend to be quieter, more passive business uses that do not require outside storage or operational facilities.
 The B-2 Community Business District does not allow the placement of businesses such as contractor yards and freight forwarding services (these business uses are permitted in the B-5 Wholesale Trade and Warehousing District).

 Kenosha County Department of Planning and Development 19600 75th Street, Suite 185-3 Bristol, WI 53104 Phone: (262) 857-1895 Fax: (262) 857-1920 Kenosha County Center

 Bristol (262) 857-1845

-If you need to request a certified copy of a death certificate you can purchase one at the office of Register of Deeds, the cost will be $20.00 for one copy and $3.00 for each additional copy.
+You can purchase a certified copy of the death certificate at the Register of Deeds office, the cost is $20.00 for one copy and $3.00 for each additional copy.
 Termination of Decedants Property Interest Form

 However, there are many other details that affect the answer to this question.
 The most important of which is Wisconsin's Marital Property law.
 This law assumes that property used by a couple during the course of a marriage is jointly owned unless specified otherwise.